danbrakeley/p4harmonize/README.md

   ```text
   git clone https://github.com/proletariatgames/p4harmonize.git
   ```
-- Open a bash prompt in the `p4harmonize` folder that git created in the previous step and run `scripts/setup.sh`
+- Open a bash session (works with git-bash on Windows) in the `p4harmonize` folder that git created in the previous step and run `scripts/setup.sh`
   - This ensures Go is installed and ready
   - This builds [Mage](https://magefile.org) into your $GOPATH/bin folder